ayeressian/bunnycdn-storage-deploy/README.md

 The output can be used in the next job using: ${{ steps.createStorage.outputs.storageZonePassword }}

-## Update storage zone on pull zone
+## Update storage zone for a pull zone

 Github actions that can update an existing pull zone to use a different storage zone.